matloff/EthicsForTech/README.md

 entrepreneurs.**

-I'm making this reading list available publicly in case other instructors may fine it useful.
+I'm making this reading list available publicly in case other instructors may find it useful.

 # Readings

 Arranged in several topical units.
+A small number of items may require access via the UCD library; if you are not a UCD affiliate, your own library may have access.

 ## Preparatory:  critical thinking, analytical tools

-*The first principle is that you must not fool yourself and you are the easiest person to fool* -- Richard Feynman, Nobel physicist
+*The first principle is that you must not fool yourself, and you are the easiest person to fool* -- Richard Feynman, Nobel physicist

 ### Logic